 You can get a sense of the texture described above by using a very convenient tool (I started to write a “handy” one, but as it’s your hand, perhaps I’ll skip that pun.)
 Relax your non-dominant hand.
 Touch the area between your thumb and index finger with the index finger of your other hand.
 It will feel like rare meat, yielding to the lightest touch.
 Now make a very loose fist, and touch that area again; this is what medium feels like.
 Lastly, make a tight fist and feel how resistant that area is now.
 This is what well done meat feels like.
 Like your meat that tough?
 I sure don’t—to me, this isn’t well done; it’s overdone.
 But to each his own.

 I’ve been writing about beef, but the same test applies to lamb and pork.
 The USDA has lowered the recommended minimum temperature for pork because trichinosis is rare these days, and that’s good because today’s pork is bred to be so lean.
 You used to be able to tuck a pork roast in the oven and forget about it; it would still be juicy if cooked longer than planned.
-Now you need to monitor it more carefully.
+Now you need to monitor it more carefully, unless, of course, you braise it.
+This French Onion Pork is a perfect example.

 Another kind of meat needs to be monitored carefully, and that’s ground.
 If you’re making burgers or meat loaf, you want to be absolutely sure they’re cooked enough to kill any nasty e.coli lurking about.
 (And rare or medium meat loaf?
 Ugh!)
 You may be lucky enough to know the source of your beef and feel comfortable eating a medium burger, but if not, apply the metal skewer test described for stuffing.
 A metal cake tester also works well, and you can buy one for about $1.29.
 That’s cheaper than a thermometer, and there should be one in every kitchen.